bizz84/dart-course-materials/README.md

 13. Overriding `hashCode` and the Equatable package
 14. Using classes with generics
 15. Composition vs inheritance: Flutter widget hierachy example
-16. Factory constructors and JSON serialization
+16. Factory constructors and reading JSON data
-17. Cloning objects with `copyWith`
+17. **Exercise**: JSON Serialization
-18. The cascade operator
+18. Copying objects with `copyWith`
-19. Wrap Up
+19. The cascade operator

 ### 13. Mixins & Extensions